openmrs/openmrs-module-orderextension/README.md

 * Migration needed to change any roles with "View Order Sets" privilege to have the core "Get Order Sets" privilege.
 * Remove any assignment of "Delete Order Sets", this is not a supported privilege in core - use Manage Order Sets
 * Make sure all service methods and other privilege checks are using the Core "Get Order Sets" or "Manage Order Sets" privilege.
+* View Orders -> Get Orders as well

-* OrderEntryUtil needs to be fully implemented and fixed
+* OrderEntryUtil.* needs to be fully implemented and fixed
 * Changes to Ajax representations - see comments in OrderExtensionAjaxController

+* Handle / support discontinue orders

 Further Info: